phaze

 What to discuss with your doctor

-Three questions are worth bringing into the appointment when you are considering stopping.
-First, what is the right step-down schedule for me, given my dose, how long I have been on it, my BMI, and my comorbidities.
+A few questions are worth bringing into the appointment when you are considering stopping.
+First, what is the right step-down schedule for me, given my dose, how long I have been on it, and my other conditions.
 There is no universal answer, and your prescriber's recommendation matters more than any internet protocol.
 Second, what is the trigger to come back on, or to drop to a maintenance dose.
-A weight regain threshold, a glucose drift, a return of food noise, or an A1C number, getting that written down before you stop turns a vague intention into a real plan.
-Third, what bloodwork should I run during the first six months off, A1C, lipids, fasting glucose at minimum, so we can see whether the metabolic gains are holding.
+A weight threshold, a glucose drift, a return of food noise, or an A1C number, getting that written down before you stop turns a vague intention into a real plan.
+Third, what bloodwork is worth running during the first six months off, so you can see whether the metabolic gains are holding.

 Bring your weight, protein, and habit data into the visit.
-A clinician with three months of trend data makes better calls than one with a single in-clinic weight, and the time saved on data review is time spent on the actual decision.
+A clinician with a few months of trend data has more to work with than one looking at a single in-clinic weight, and the time saved on review is time spent on the actual decision.
 The deeper guide on keeping weight off after stopping GLP-1 covers the maintenance plan in more depth, and is worth reading before your appointment, not after.

 Sources worth reading